ax2mx/p5-template/README.md

 # P5-template

-This is a p5.js template to start creative coding outside Processing PDE or p5.js Editor.
+This package is supposed to be a little helper in starting creative coding with p5.js outside Processing or p5.js Editor.
+The package exports p5 sketch in [instance mode](https://github.com/processing/p5.js/wiki/p5.js-overview#instantiation--namespace), so all p5 functions are bound up in a single variable instead of polluting your global namespace `¯\_(ツ)_/¯`.

 ## Usage